1021. Remove Outermost Parentheses

 Note:

-is a valid parentheses string
+S.length <= 10000S[i]is"("or")"Sis a valid parentheses string

 1 2 3 4 5 6 7 8 9 10 11 12 | class Solution { public String removeOuterParentheses(String S) { StringBuilder s = new StringBuilder(); int opened = 0; for(char c: S.toCharArray()) { if(c=='(' && opened++>0) s.append(c); if(c==')' && opened-->1) s.append(c); } return s.toString(); } } |